BioCentury

 A BioCentury Quick Guide

-This partial Glossary considers some of the most common filters and definitions used by our customers.
+This partial Glossary considers some of the most common filters used by our customers in the BCIQ database.
+Select the Deals, Products, or Companies tabs below to find the filters you are looking for.
 Please stay tuned for additional definitions over coming weeks or request your own using the "Provide Feedback" button to the right.

 Deal Type describes the general scope of the deal pertaining to the asset.
 Major categories include Mergers and Acquisitions, Partnerships and Asset Purchases.
 Subcategories allow further classifications as they may be applicable to the asset.
 For example, a pharmaceutical product asset may be dealt in a development and commercialization license.